fishcus/KAP-manual/en/model/cube/topN.en.md

 A couple of modifications are made to let it better fit with Kylin:

 - Using double as the counter data type;
-- Simplfied data strucutre, using one linked list for all entries;
+- Simplified data structure, using one linked list for all entries;
 - A more compact serializer;

-Besides, in order to run SpaceSaving in parallel on Hadoop, we make it mergable with the algorithm introduced in *[2] A parallel space saving algorithm for frequent items and the Hurwitz zeta distribution*.
+Besides, in order to run SpaceSaving in parallel on Hadoop, we make it mergeable with the algorithm introduced in *[2] A parallel space saving algorithm for frequent items and the Hurwitz zeta distribution*.

 ## Accuracy

-Although the experiments in paper"Efficient Computation of Frequent and Top-k Elements in Data Streams" **[1]** has proved SpaceSaving’s efficiency and accuracy for realistic Zipfian data, it doesn’t ensure 100% accuracy for all scenarios.
+Although the experiments in paper"Efficient Computation of Frequent and Top-k Elements in Data Streams" **[1]** has proved SpaceSaving’s efficiency and accuracy for realistic Zipfian data, it does not ensure 100% accuracy for all scenarios.
 SpaceSaving uses a fixed space to put the most frequent candidates;  when the entities exceeds the space size, the tail entities will be truncated, causing data loss.
 The parallel algorithm merges multiple SpaceSavings into one, at that moment for the entities appeared in one but not in the other it had some assumptions, this will also cause some data distortion.
-Finally, the result from Top-N measure may have minor difference with the real result.
+Finally, the result from Top-N measure may have minor differences with the real result.

 A couple of factors can affect the accuracy:

-###### Zipfian distribution
+###### Zipfian Distribution

 Many rankings in the world follows the **[3] Zipfian distribution**, such as the population ranks of cities in various countries, corporation sizes, income rankings, etc. But the exponent of the distribution varies in different scenarios, this will affect the correctness of the result to some extend.
 The higher the exponent is (the distribution is more sharp), the more accurate answer will get.
 If the distribution is very flat, entities’ values are very close, the rankings from SpaceSaving will be less accurate.
 When using SpaceSaving, you’d better have an calculation on your data distribution.